-- A. A master or official file shall be maintained for each employee of the College in Human Resources or other officially designated place. - B. Working files, as required and when properly noted in the employee's master file, may be kept by the employee's immediate supervisor.
 These files are considered confidential and only open to the immediate supervisor and the employee.
-Such working files will be maintained according to the following guidelines: - 1.
-Materials which might form the basis for disciplinary action, reprimand, warning or other adverse effect must be either discarded or placed in the official personnel file within one (1) year of the date on which the incident occurred.
+Such working files will be maintained according to the following guidelines:

+- Materials which might form the basis for disciplinary action, reprimand, warning or other adverse effect must be either discarded or placed in the official personnel file within one (1) year of the date on which the incident occurred.
 The employee will be notified in writing when such materials are placed in the official file. - 2.
-If derogatory material is not placed in the official file and retained beyond the one (1) year period in the working file, such material shall at the employee's request be taken from the file and destroyed. - C. The employee's personnel file shall be open for inspection by that employee, accompanied by another person of the employee's own choosing, if desired, to allow the opportunity to review evaluations and other records regarding his/her employment with the College.
-The employee has the right to add information in explanation of materials already in the file. - D. An employee who feels the confidentiality of information contained in his/her personnel file has been violated and is prepared to present evidence and/or testimony substantiating such an allegation, may seek redress through the President or may pursue the matter formally through the grievance procedure.

-E. No derogatory material shall be placed in the official personnel file without the employee's knowledge.
+If derogatory material is not placed in the official file and retained beyond the one (1) year period in the working file, such material shall at the employee's request be taken from the file and destroyed. - C. The employee's personnel file shall be open for inspection by that employee, accompanied by another person of the employee's own choosing, if desired, to allow the opportunity to review evaluations and other records regarding their employment with the College.
+The employee has the right to add information in explanation of materials already in the file. - D. An employee who feels the confidentiality of information contained in their personnel file has been violated and is prepared to present evidence and/or testimony substantiating such an allegation, may seek redress through the President or may pursue the matter formally through the grievance procedure. - E. No derogatory material shall be placed in the official personnel file without the employee's knowledge.
 The employee may attach comments to such material.